 In this brief tutorial, we'll look at how you can install MySQL 8.0 on Ubuntu 18.04.
-MySQL is a free and opensource cross-platform database server that is used on many opensource projects and high availability systems such as LAMP and LEMP stacks, IoT to mention but a few.
+MySQL is a free and opensource cross platform database server that is used on many opensource projects and high availability systems such as LAMP and LEMP stacks.

 New features in MySQL 8.0

 - MySQL replication enhancements